charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 Comparison and summaries of maps can be achieved either by visualizing spatially through maps (\ref{sec:comp_map}) or through quantitative indices and metrics synthetizing the results aspatially (\ref{sec:metricsmultrunscat}  for categorical data summary indices, \ref{sec:metricsmultrunscont} for continuous data).

 ####Map comparison tools {.unnumbered}
 Automated comparison of maps can be achieved with softwares like the Map Comparison Kit[^127back] [@visser2006map].
 An algorithm called Mapcurves, implemented in R and Matlab, provides a goodness-of-fit measure based on spatial overlap.
-TerrSet software also provdes GIS analysis features, including multiple map comparison and a variety of spatial statistics [@TerrSet]. (*Bpb, have you used it ?
-Is that right ?
-I have to pay to download and try it,so I'm trying to summarize info on their website.*)
+TerrSet software also provdes GIS analysis features, including multiple map comparison and a variety of spatial statistics [@TerrSet].

 [^127back]: MCK compares raster maps using fuzzy set map comparison, hierarchical fuzzy pattern matching, and moving window based comparison of landscape structure.
 [See MCK website](http://mck.riks.nl).